lrascao/lrascao.github.io/_posts/2020-12-06-k8s-erlang-config.md

 ### [Putting it all together](#putting-it-all-together)

 So it's now time for you, Erlang developer, to make the previous interaction possible in your application.
-I've written a [rebar3 plugin](https://github.com/lrascao/rebar3_scuttler) that proposes to ease this workflow, the steps nededed do make this happen are better explained in the [project's README](https://github.com/lrascao/rebar3_scuttler/blob/develop/README.md), here i'll just highlight some of the relevant details related to the `simple_web_server` project.
+Now let's make use of the [rebar3_scuttler](https://github.com/lrascao/rebar3_scuttler) plugin, the steps nededed do make this happen are better explained in the [project's README](https://github.com/lrascao/rebar3_scuttler/blob/develop/README.md), here i'll just highlight some of the relevant details related to the `simple_web_server` project.

 Below is a `rebar.config` snippet where we're informing the plugin of where to read the non-Erlang configuration from, if no file is present at the start, one is generated out of the defaults you declared in the `.schema` file(s).